 The best analogy I’ve seen comes from GoDaddy (of all places!):

 Think of an SSL certificate as a giant windscreen for when you drive on the information super-highway.
 You wouldn’t head out on your local freeway – especially at night in a rural area – without something between you and all the bugs.

 If you’re a hosting customer of ours, then “absolutely nothing”!
 Actually that’s not entirely true: you have to tell us you’d like one and deal with the invoice.

 Once you’ve done that, we’ll order and install your SSL certificate.
 It can take up to 48 hours to take effect but more often than not, it’s pretty immediate.

 If you’re not a customer and you’d like to talk to us about our hosting packages on our dedicated UK server, click the button and we’ll get back to you at the time you specify.

-If you’d like to be kept up to date about Mailchimp and other new services being implemented over the coming months, sign up to our newsletter; the form’s in the footer below.
+If you’d like to be kept up to date about Mailchimp and other new services being implemented over the coming months, sign up to our newsletter; the form’s below.

 We’ll only be in touch when we have something to say, so we won’t overwhelm your inbox!

 Sign up below to get a monthly blog summary conveniently delivered to your inbox.
 No faff, and no navigating.